+The sponsored search market was considered by \cite{ABH09}, who proved the existence of a unique feasible, envy free, and Pareto efficient outcome.
+They also presented an incentive compatible mechanism to compute such an outcome in polynomial time.
+Their model, however, is less general than the model studied here as (1) the valuations must be of the form $v_{i,j} = \alpha_j \cdot v_i$, and (2) the maximum prices are per-bidder, i.e., for each bidder $i$ there exists $m_i$ such that $m_{i,j} = m_i$ for all $j$, and are required to be distinct.

+Matching markets with more general, non-linear utility functions were studied in \cite{DHW09,CDG10,DHW11}.
+In \cite{DHW09} we proved the existence of a bidder optimal outcome for general utility functions with multiple discontinuities.
+In \cite{CDG10} a polynomial-time mechanism for {\em consistent} utility functions with a single discontinuity was given.
+In \cite{DHW11} we presented a polynomial-time mechanism for piece-wise linear utility functions with multiple discontinuities.

-To summarize our main contributions are: (1) We show how to modify the Hungarian Method so that it finds a bidder optimal solution for {\em arbitrary} markets, including markets that are {\em not} in ``general position''.
-(2) We show how different definitions of stability affect the existence of a bidder optimal solution.
-(3) We show how to reduce more general linear utility functions to the setting that we study in this paper with no loss in performance.
+To summarize: (1) We show how to modify the Hungarian Method in settings with budgets so that it finds a bidder optimal outcome in polynomial time.
+(2) We show that in settings with budgets no mechanism that computes a bidder optimal outcome can be incentive compatible for all inputs.
+(3) We show how to extend these results to more general (but still linear) utility functions.